 In 2001 the finish crew added gloss varnish to the satin varnish to brighten up the interiors.
 Everyone enjoyed the look of the resulting semi-gloss varnish, so the change was made official.
 During the years 2001 through 2006 Catalina used the Semi-Gloss Varnish.
 The new varnish provided a consistent product to produce the same look from boat to boat and allowed for the shipment of replacement varnish that would match the original finish.

 Catalina did not use Cetol at the factory, but it is an alternative to teak oil on the exterior of the boat.
-Sikkens Cetol Satin Finish contains a substantial amount of pigment, which hides a bit more of the teak's beauty, but it does block the sun's ultraviolet rays providing long lasting protection.
+Sikkens Cetol Satin Finish contains a substantial amount of pigment, which hides a bit more of the teak's beauty, but it blocks the sun's ultraviolet rays providing long lasting protection.